funkybooboo/ctf_d_tutorial/README.md

 Your first step to self hosting will be getting a domain name.
 You can usually get a domain name fairly cheap through a registrar.
 I can't recomend one specifically but some examples you can use are Wix, GoDaddy, Mailchimp, or AWS.

-If you are really interested in setting up the domain name yourself, here is an article that details how you may do that: https://blog.technitium.com/2022/06/how-to-self-host-your-own-domain-name.html
+If you are really interested in setting up the domain name yourself, [here](https://blog.technitium.com/2022/06/how-to-self-host-your-own-domain-name.html) is an article that details how you may do that.

 Once you have your domain name setup, you can host it with docker.
 Here is a useful [repo](https://github.com/3Nigma/dsdr-setup) that comes with an article that details how to host with docker.

 # Hosting Remotely Through CTFd
+Hosting through CTFd is really easy.
+If you would like an educational discount, you can fill out their [contact form](https://ctfd.io/contact/).

+Then head to their [pricing page](https://ctfd.io/pricing/) and select a plan, and create a new instance.

 # Setup